epimetheusgames/OGPC-Season-18/GDScriptRules.md

 ### Static Typing:
 - Static type all variables, unless it is impossible (for example a built-in function that returns a Variant, meaning that you cannot static type the variable that you are assigning the result of the function to.)
 ```
-var health: int = 0 # The type can be int or float, and thus should be stated explicitly.
+var health := 0 # The type can be int or float, and thus should be stated explicitly.
+var health: float = 0 # The editor knows this is a float because of the explicit statement.
 var another_number := 0.0 # This is a float for the interpreter.
 var direction := Vector3(1, 2, 3) # The type is clearly inferred as Vector3.
 ```